JavIregui/GameOfLife/README.md

 - **Save/Load** system.
 - **Screenshot** system.
 - **Simulation rules** window.

-## Future Features

-- Settings menu:
+- **Settings** menu:
   - Percentage of popultion coverage
-  - Grid size
   - Cell size
   - Automatíc Mode speed
-  - Game colors
   - Show/Hide Grid

+## Future Features

 At the moment, there are no plans to introduce any new features.
+I may rewrite most of the code into different classes in the future.

 ## Requirements